How to Prep Your Home for Sauna Installation | Sauna House

 Once you’ve decided on what kind of sauna you want, the next step is to figure out where to place it.
 You really can’t go wrong between installing it indoors or outdoors — it’s more a matter of personal preference and what you think you’ll use most.

 On the whole, indoor saunas are typically built free-standing or put directly into the infrastructure of your home.
 You’ll see them commonly placed in home gyms, master bathrooms, basements, or home spas.
-If you’re building a new home, you may choose to build a custom sauna directly into your home, or on the contrary, if you think a move may be in your future, a free-standing sauna is convenient and can still be relatively easy to move.
+If you’re building a new home, you may choose to build a custom sauna directly into your home, or on the contrary, if you think a move may be in your future, a free-standing (modular) sauna is convenient and can still be relatively easy to move.
+Here’s our Cala Glass cabin as an example.
+It’s a modular home steam sauna that fits up to 3 people:

 Whatever option you choose, just make sure it’s accessible and fits your lifestyle so you get as much use out of it as you want.

-3 Steps to Prep Your Home for Sauna Installation
+4 Steps to Prep for Installing Your Sauna at Home

 Now that you know a little more about what sauna to choose and where it might live in your home, we’re going to go through some of the ways to get your home ready for installation.